GiorgDiama/SymBChainSim/docs/simulation_engine.md

 ## At a glance

-2. The queue pops the earliest event; the simulation clock jumps to that event's `time`.
+1. The queue pops the earliest event; the simulation clock jumps to that event's `time`.
-3. `Handler` executes the event, allowing models to mutate state and schedule new future events.
+2. `Handler` executes the event, allowing models to mutate state and schedule new future events.
+    - **Note:** Information about the backlog handling is provided in the documentation of the [Node](node.md) model
-4. Repeat until termination conditions (simulation time limit, block limit, etc...).
+3. Repeat until termination conditions (simulation time limit, block limit, etc...).

 ## What lives outside the engine
 - Everything that is not directly relevant to the DES aspect of the simulation.